 Camphor works primarily as a counterirritant.
 When applied to intact skin, it activates TRP (transient receptor potential) channels, the same sensory receptors that respond to temperature and pain signals.

 The FDA approval for camphor concentrations between 3% and 11% covers three specific uses: cough suppression, acute pain relief, and itch reduction.
-Everything else is either anecdotal, limited to animal studies, or based on traditional use without robust human trial data.
+Everything else, including claims about hair growth, improved circulation, or antifungal activity, is either anecdotal, limited to animal studies, or based on traditional use without robust human trial data.

 Main Camphor Benefits and Uses